andb0t/MLlab/README.md

 sbt assembly
 ```

-Run the compiled jar from python with python `examples/run_jar.py`
+Run the compiled jar e.g. with python like in `examples/run_jar.py`

 ### Create API documentation
 ```shell